Messierig82/Heurist_Miner_Setup/README.md

 **Heurist AI Mining Script**

-This script is designed to automate the setup and configuration of LLM (Language Model) and SD (Stable Diffusion) miners for the Heurist AI mining platform.
+This script is designed to automate the setup and configuration of LLM (Language Model) and SD (Stable Diffusion) miners for Heurist AI.
 It provides a user-friendly interface to guide users through the process of setting up their mining environment based on their system configuration.

 **Features**
 * Recommends the optimal mining setup based on the system configuration.